SWPUzeng/CECS/README.md

 Results validate the time complexity analysis, and show competitive classification performance of our algorithm.

 Keywords:
-	Classification \sep
+	Classification

-	Formal concept analysis \sep
+	Formal concept analysis

-	Label concept \sep
+	Label concept

 	Label confidence

  ------------------------------------------------------------------------------------
 This project demonstrates the use of formal concept analysis to achieve classification tasks.

-The main process is divided into the following parts:\\
+The main process is divided into the following parts:

 (1) original datasets are discretized into binary datasets.

 (2) Obtaining concept sets from binary datasets.

 (3) Calculating confidence.

 (4) Classification and prediction.

 Please feel free to contact me (xiaozeng658@gmail.com), if you have any problem about this programme.